One to One (Carole King album)

-One to One is the 12th album by American singer-songwriter Carole King, released in 1982.
-It is also the name of the accompanying concert video, currently available only on VHS and Laser Disc.
+One to One is the twelfth studio album by American singer-songwriter Carole King, released in 1982 by Atlantic Records.
+It is also the name of the accompanying concert video.
+The album peaked at number 119 on the Billboard 200.

-'One to One' the video contains on-camera comments by Carole King as well as live performances from 'One to One' the studio album, and some of her best-known songs from previous LP's.
+One to One the video contains on-camera comments by Carole King as well as live performances from One to One the studio album, and some of her best-known songs from previous LP's.

+Critical reception

+The New York Times wrote that "King good-naturedly dishes out humanitarian truisms like chicken soup."
+The Globe and Mail noted that "the band of folk-jazz musicians she has assembled around her is Nashville and California perfect," but deemed the album a "likeable, although undistinguished collection of songs."

 Track listing

 All songs by Carole King unless otherwise noted.